privacyguides/blog.privacyguides.org/docs/posts/why-i-run-a-tor-relay.md

 ---

 *Sam is an elearning designer and privacy advocate interested in free (libre) software and how it can protect civil liberties.
-This article was [originally published](https://web.archive.org/web/20200508115203/https://samhowell.uk/dark/blog/blog-Tor_Relay.html) on my personal blog at [samhowell.uk](https://samhowell.uk), on February 15th, 2019.
-It is made available under the [Creative Commons By-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).*
+This article was [originally published](https://web.archive.org/web/20200508115203/https://samhowell.uk/dark/blog/blog-Tor_Relay.html) on my personal blog at [samhowell.uk](https://samhowell.uk), on February 15th, 2019.*